rkollataj/mcba_usb/README.md

 echo 0 > /sys/class/net/can0/termination
 ```
 Termination values are stored in device's EEPROM (no need to set it again after device reconnection).

+## Known issues
+Official Microchip CAN BUS Analyzer firmware v2.3 contains bugs:
+* Too low SPI sychro time (PIC_USB->PIC_CAN) causes CAN frame to be lost
+* Sending remote frames do not work

+Above issues are fixed in: https://github.com/rkollataj/mcba_firmware